Who are Somalia's al-Shabab?

 It emerged as the radical youth wing of Somalia's now-defunct Union of Islamic Courts, which controlled Mogadishu in 2006, before being forced out by Ethiopian forces.

-There are numerous reports of foreign jihadists going to Somalia to help al-Shabab, and the group has claimed to be allied with al-Qaeda.
+There are numerous reports of foreign jihadists going to Somalia to help al-Shabab, from neighbouring countries, as well as the US and Europe.

-Since then sporadic attacks have continued across Kenya.
-The biggest attack was on Nairobi's Westgate shopping centre in 2013 when at least 68 people died.
+Previously the worst attack was on Nairobi's Westgate shopping centre in 2013, when at least 68 people died.

 Although it has lost control of most towns and cities, it still dominates in many rural areas.